Best TVs 2023: Jump Menu

-Image artefacts: Look for blockiness, colour bands, grain, smearing, dot crawl: anything that looks like it's added by the TV picture processing or a weak TV tuner.
-Tinker with a TV's picture settings before making a final decision.
-Factory settings are rarely good for everyday viewing.
+Image artefacts: Look for blockiness, colour bands, grain, smearing, dot crawl: anything that looks like it's added by the TV’s picture processing engine.

 What about TV sound?

-To provide the best audio to complement the pictures, your TV should be hooked up to a surround sound system, but this isn't always an option.
+To provide the best audio to complement the pictures, your TV should be hooked up to a separate audio system, be it soundbar or home cinema separates, but this isn't always an option.
 So, here's what we listen for when testing a TV's speakers: